-In this list, we reckon we've got the perfect cameras for anyone who's shopping with a budget of less than £200.
+In this list, we reckon we've got the perfect cameras for anyone who's shopping with a budget of less than $200.
 There are models from all the leading camera manufacturers, including Canon, Nikon, Fujifilm, and Sony.
-There’s also a GoPro camera on the list for those who want an all-out action camera, and a 360-degree camera from Ricoh for those who want to experiment with a different kind of imaging.
+There's also a 2-in1 camera from Fujifilm that doubles up as a printer so you're definitely getting your money's worth.

 This list includes a mix of new models available at a low price point, as well as older cameras that have since been superseded by upgraded models, and therefore can be picked up for a bargain price.
 No matter what category a camera falls into, you can be sure that it comes with our ironclad recommendation.
 There's nothing on this list that isn't worth anyone's time.

-Everything here should be available for less than £200, though prices do fluctuate from time to time.
-So, let’s take a look at our favourite cameras in this price bracket.
-And if this is still too dear for you, make sure you check out our list of the best cameras under £100.
+Everything here should be available for less than $200, though prices do fluctuate from time to time.
+So, let’s take a look at our favorite cameras in this price bracket.

 Instant film cameras are always a hit at parties, and the Fujifilm Instax Square SQ1 is a fine example available at a great price.
 With a click of the shutter button, it'll create 6.2cm square prints that look fantastic, with punchy colours and less of the tendency towards overexposure that has plagued previous Instax cameras.